Skip to main content

 Luke 4:9-11

 “Throw yourself down from this great height.
 Your Father will save you, and everyone will know exactly who you are.”
-It wasn’t merely a temptation to display his identity; it was a call to be the Christ without the cross; to receive the worship without the sacrifice.
-It was a shortcut.
+In other words, the temptation wasn’t merely to display his identity; rather, it was a call to be Christ without the cross, to receive worship without sacrifice.
+Ultimately, it was a shortcut.

 Take the Long Way Home

 At the end of chapter 4, Jesus declares, “I must preach the good news of the kingdom of God to the other towns as well; for I was sent for this purpose” (verse 43).
-He encounters others, he engages them, and the gospel spreads
+He encounters others, engages them, and the gospel spreads.

 If we’re walking Jesus’ path, we’ll encounter Jesus’ people.
 The question is, will we engage them, or will we simply pass through their midst?